NEONScience/NEON-Data-Skills/tutorials/lidar/create-canopy-height-model-in-R.md

 by subtracting the ground elevation from the elevation of the top of the surface (or the tops of the trees).

-We will use the `raster` R package to work with the the lidar derived digital surface model (DSM) and the digital terrain model (DTM).
+We will use the `raster` R package to work with the the lidar-derived digital surface model (DSM) and the digital terrain model (DTM).